MartinPaulEve/evusheld/3_evusheld.md

 Evusheld was authorised by the UK’s MHRA on the 17th March 2022.
 This means that it met [the UK regulatory standards of safety, quality and effectiveness](https://www.gov.uk/government/news/evusheld-approved-to-prevent-covid-19-in-people-whose-immune-response-is-poor).
 As a result, we were told, “the decision to grant approval for this treatment was endorsed by the government’s independent expert scientific advisory body, the Commission on Human Medicines, after carefully reviewing the evidence”.
 You would think this would mean that vulnerable people would, by now, have access to this lifesaving drug.

 ## How Can I get Evusheld in the UK?
-It is impossible to get Evusheld in the UK, either on the NHS, or privately.
-[The Daily Mail ran an article](https://www.dailymail.co.uk/health/article-10746187/Covid-19-Vulnerable-patients-denied-800-anti-viral-jab-unless-private.html) highlighting this.
-However, they also implied that it was available privately if you could pay.
-This is not true.
-Private hospitals and clinics are unable, at the moment, to procure Evusheld.
+Evusheld can only be obtained privately in the UK.

-## Why has Evusheld Not Been Bought?
+## Why has Evusheld Not Been Bought on the NHS?
-Evusheld is now available in other comparable countries, such as France, Canada, Israel, and the US.
+Evusheld was available in other comparable countries, such as France, Canada, Israel, and the US.
 Indeed, Kuala Lumpur has announced its intention to protect its population using Evusheld.

-The UK government, however, has made no moves towards purchasing Evusheld so far.
-If 500,000 patients required the drug, we understand it would cost the taxpayer just £400m.
-This is just 4% of the cost of the PPE that was written off early in the Covid pandemic.
+The UK government, however, made no moves towards purchasing Evusheld.

 ## Are the Negotiations Around Evusheld "Commercially Sensitive"?
 A frequent response from MPs has been that they cannot discuss Evusheld because the negotiations are "commercially sensitive".